“And the women knead dough to make cakes for the queen of heaven.” Jeremiah 7:18

 “Therefore, thus says the LORD of the God of Israel: ‘Behold, I will set My face against you for catastrophe and for cutting off all Judah.’”
 (Jeremiah 44:11)

 Jeremiah did his best to move the people to repent of their rampant idol worship.
-But, like anyone who worships something or someone more than they do the Lord, they would not listen.
-Their close-minded selfishness is all that matters, which is exactly why the men defended the women who worshiped the queen of heaven.
+But, like anyone who worships something or someone more than they do God, they would not listen.
+Instead, out of their close-minded selfishness, they defended the women who worshiped the queen of heaven.

 “Then all the men who knew that their wives had burned incense to other gods, with all the women who stood by…answered Jeremiah, saying, ‘As for the word that you have spoken to us in the name of the LORD, we will not listen to you!
 But we will certainly do whatever has gone out of our own mouth, to burn incense to the queen of heaven and pour out drink offerings to her, as we have done, we and our fathers, our kings, and our princes, in the cities of Juda and in the streets of Jerusalem.’”
 (44:15-17)

-In response, just as He had done with King Ahaz, God cast judgment again on the Israelites and sent them back into captivity, this time under the Babylonian King Nebuchadnezzar (2 Kings 21:12-14), who expanded their idol worship practices.
+Such paganism is an abomination to the Lord.
+So, just as He had done with King Ahaz, He again cast judgment on the Israelites and sent them back into captivity, this time under the Babylonian King Nebuchadnezzar (2 Kings 21:12-14), who expanded their idol worship practices.

 Clearly, the Israelites’ beliefs and commitment to the queen of heaven were quite strong.
 They were willing to kill for her, die for her, and sacrifice everything they owned for her.
 Which makes one ask, who is she?